Omega Bumper Automatic Model Ref.2617 18ct Pink Gold 1950

 Since the company was founded in 1848, Omega has pioneered a huge range of innovations.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 1940s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 1950s and ’60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over these years, everyone from John F. Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962, astronaut Wally Schirra took his Omega Speedmaster to space on NASA’s Mercury Sigma 7 mission, and in 1969 two Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.

-A beautiful 18ct pink gold Omega with an elegant silver-white dial from 1950.
+Here we have a beautiful 18ct pink gold Omega with an elegant silver-white dial from 1950.
 Omega watches of this period are very highly regarded for their high quality, particularly their movements which are outstanding.
-Here, the Calibre 332, 17 Jewel bumper automatic movement is a gem and with just a simple polish and service, is in tip-top condition and running perfectly.
+Here, the Calibre 332, 17 jewel bumper automatic movement is a gem and with just a simple polish and service, is in tip-top condition and running perfectly.
 This watch is perfect for evening wear or everyday use, as you so wish.
 It is also the ideal entry-level watch to the wonderful world of vintage watches.

-Classic 1950s Omega style – clean and simple and elegant.
-The original, unrestored and untouched off-white dial carries a mix of gilt applied ‘spearhead’ hour indices with ‘baton’ hour indices are ‘3 – 6 – 9 – 12’, matched with original pink gold ‘Dauphine’ hands.
+The dial is classic 1950s Omega style – clean and simple and elegant.
+The original, unrestored and untouched off-white dial carries a mix of gilt applied ‘arrowhead’ hour indices with ‘baton’ hour indices at ‘3 – 6 – 9 – 12’, matched with original pink gold ‘dauphine’ hands.
 All of these wonderful features are perfectly finished with a subsidiary seconds dial above ‘6’ and a minute rail train around the inner circle of the dial.